 - I was already stressed out from outside life factors.
 For some people, running is their stress reliever.
-For me, I feel when I run, but I enjoy other things to relieve stress.
+For me, I like running, but I enjoy other things to relieve stress.

 - Finally, the weather was the coldest it has been all year.
 It’s not an excuse, but cold weather can be so demotivating.
 Sometimes, the last thing I want to do is freeze in the bitter wind while running.

 Ultimately around 1 pm, I found myself with a choice.
 Either I was going to run, or I was not going to run.
 I had my running clothing in the car, and instead of going straight home to think about running, I went straight to the gym.

-I can’t tell you I’ve always decided to go for a run when I haven’t felt like it, but on Friday I managed to get a solid treadmill run in.
+I can’t tell you I’ve always decided to go for a run when I’m not motivated, but on Friday, I managed to get a solid treadmill run in.

 Many people ask how to stay motivated to keep running.

 The short answer is: you just do.
-Running motivation has to come from you wanting to run not from a blog post telling you how too.
+Running motivation has to come from you wanting to run, not from a blog post telling you how to.

 Here are a Few Tips for How to Stay Motivated to Run:

 - Just get Out There.
 Just take the simple and basic sport and go for a run.
-Easy runs, doing 20 minutes of running, doing a 2 mile run, is still a run!
-You don’t need to do longer running.
+Doing 20 minutes of running or even a 2-mile run is still a run!
+You don’t need to do a long run.
 Running motivation doesn’t mean running faster or doing a long run every day.
 It just means consistently getting out there.